robertliwpe/wpeseleniumaccesslogs/README.md

 Simply clone the repo and open `init.sh` in your chosen terminal client (Right Click > Open With...) and follow the instructions.

+Ensure that all files are kept within the same directory.

 ## Authentication

 Supports WP Engine internal use with OKTA credentials and appropriate LDAP permission-sets.
 Also support standard login.
 Does not support customer MFA or SSO login methods.

 It is recommended you create a dedicated user account in the User Portal with the minimum access required for this script with username/password authentication.
 It is also recommended this account be decomissioned and reprovisioned periodically.

+Username/Password combination is stored encrypted, but is decrypted during execution.